EU top official: Budget cuts are ‘difficult pill to swallow’

 In a speech delivered to European lawmakers, European Commission President Ursula von der Leyen admitted that the budget deal for the next seven years adopted this week after a four-day EU leaders’s summit features many inadequacies.

-The budget worth 1.07 trillion ($1.2 trillion) was negotiated in tandem with a 750 billion-euro ($868 billion) economic recovery package that aims to help EU countries bounce back from the recession caused by the coronavirus pandemic.
+The 1.07 trillion-euro ($1.2 trillion) budget was negotiated in tandem with a 750 billion-euro ($868 billion) economic recovery package that aims to help EU countries bounce back from the recession caused by the coronavirus pandemic.

 Hailed as a “historic” moment for Europe by many EU leaders, the deal has however raised concerns among European lawmakers, who slammed its lack of ambition in the context of the economic crisis triggered by the virus.
+The European Parliament has the final say in approving the budget.

-The European lawmakers, who have the final say in approving the budget, are expected to vote later Thursday on a resolution that strongly criticises the conclusions of the summit.
-A final vote on the budget at the EU Parliament is not expected to take place before the end of the year.
+A few hours after Von der Leyen’s speech, lawmakers adopted a resolution by a large majority that strongly criticizes the cuts.
+Threatening to withhold their consent if a better agreement isn’t found during future negotiations, they said the planned cuts will “undermine the foundations of a sustainable and resilient recovery.”
+A final vote on the budget is not expected to take place before the end of the year.

 Von der Leyen said the deal reached this week after a marathon summit was the “light at the end of the tunnel.
 But with light also comes shadow.
 And in this case, the shadow comes in the form of a very lean long term EU budget.”